Kremer-Grest models for commodity polymer melts: Linking theory, experiment and simulation at the Kuhn scale

 \section{Introduction}

 Polymers are long chain molecules built by covalent linkage of a large numbers of identical monomers~\cite{Flory_53,flory1969statistical}.
-Some properties of polymeric materials such as their density, their ability to form semi-cristalline phases or their glass transition temperature depend on specific chemical details at the monomer scale.
-Others, like the variation of the melt viscosity with the molecular weight of the chains, are controlled by the large scale conformational statistics and dynamics of long entangled chains adopting interpenetrating random walk conformations~\cite{DoiEdwards86}.
-These latter properties, which are characteristic of polymeric systems, are universal~\cite{deGennes79,DoiEdwards86} in the sense that a large number of chemically different systems have the same properties, when expressed in suitable material-specific units.
+Synthetic polymers are ubiquitous in everyday life due to their unique processing and materials properties.\cite{mccrum1997principles} A key problem in polymer science is the relation between structure and dynamics on the molecular scale and the emergent macroscopic material properties.
+The bulk density, the temperature below which the materials become glassy\cite{ngai2007temperature}, or their ability to form semi-crystalline phases\cite{patlazhan2012structural} depend on specific chemical details at the monomer scale.
+Other properties, like the variation of the melt viscosity with the molecular weight of the chains, are controlled by the large scale conformational statistics and dynamics of long entangled chains, which adopt interpenetrating random walk conformations~\cite{DoiEdwards86}.
+Such properties are characteristic of polymeric systems and universal~\cite{deGennes79,DoiEdwards86} in the sense that a large number of chemically different systems exhibit identical behavior, if measurements are reported in suitable, material-specific units.